 - IP hash (for unauthenticated/client-side routes and public actions)

-- API key ID (for authenticated API calls)
+- API key ID (for Envoy-managed and app-managed authenticated API calls)

 - User ID (for authenticated session-based calls and server actions)